-Court dates (for arraignment) may not be changed over the phone, per court order.
-Prior to your court date, you must appear in person at the Northglenn Municipal Court (during office hours) to get the date changed.
+By Court Order, court dates may not be changed over the phone.
+Prior to your court date, you must appear in person at the Northglenn Municipal Court (during office hours) to get the date changed or file a written motion with the court for the judge to review.
 An arraignment date will be rescheduled only once.
 If you have posted bond, the court date cannot be changed.

 How much will my fine be?

 That will be determined by the judge based on your particular situation.